Qualification routes including Solicitors Qualifying Exam (SQE) and Future Bar Training (FBT)

 What might this mean for you?

-- For those wishing to qualify as a solicitor: All students who start a law degree in or before the 2020/21 academic year (assuming the introduction of the SQE in 2021), will be able to qualify under the current route until 2032; students who start after the introduction of the SQE, will be required to complete the SQE.
+- For those wishing to qualify as a solicitor: All students who start a law degree in or before the 2020/21 academic year (assuming the introduction of the SQE in 2021), should be able to qualify under the current route until 2032; students who start after the introduction of the SQE, will be required to complete the SQE.

 - For those wishing to qualify as a barrister: All students who start a law degree in or before the academic year 2018/19 will be able to qualify under the current route; students who start in or after 2019 will be subject to the FBT programme.